neo3587/dupmn/README.md

 Commands in beta state:

-- `dupmn ipinstall <prof_name> <ip> [copy]` : Install a new instance based on the parameters of the given profile name that will use the given IP, you can put `copy` as an extra parameter to copy the chain from the main node.
+- `dupmn ipinstall <profile_name> <ip> [copy]` : Install a new instance based on the parameters of the given profile name that will use the given IP, you can put `copy` as an extra parameter to copy the chain from the main node.
-- `dupmn ipreinstall <prof_name> <number> <ip> [copy]` : Reinstalls the specified instance with the given IP, this is just in case if the instance is giving problems, you can put `copy` as an extra parameter to copy the chain from the main node.
+- `dupmn ipreinstall <profile_name> <number> <ip> [copy]` : Reinstalls the specified instance with the given IP, this is just in case if the instance is giving problems, you can put `copy` as an extra parameter to copy the chain from the main node.

 Note: `<parameter>` means required, `[parameter]` means optional.